-In retrospect, a really good choice.
-Life in Cyprus is perfect for me personally.
+Moving to Cyprus was a really good choice.
+Personally, life in Cyprus is just perfect for me.

-In this article, I'll explore why living in Cyprus has its advantages and give you a bit of background info about the island.
+In this article, I'll explore why living in Cyprus has its advantages, some disadvantages, and give you a bit of background info about the island.

 Cyprus is becoming a popular choice

 Cyprus is becoming more and more popular among the digital nomad and online entrepreneur community.

 Lately, we have seen a lot of entrepreneurs and expats making their move to the island.

 And it makes sense.

 A paradise island located in the eastern Mediterranean sea with low taxes, simple company structure, part of the EU, growing communities and good transport links to the rest of Europe and the Middle East, Cyprus really does tick many of the checkboxes for most entrepreneurs.

 I believe that Cyprus is going to continue to bloom the coming years, as the world is moving towards a remote-based work setup, and more people realizing it's not that difficult to move abroad.